sageofnotrade/murder-mystery/TEAM_ASSIGNMENTS.md

 - **Weekly Planning**: 1-hour meeting every Monday at 2:00 PM
 - **Documentation**: All team members responsible for documenting their work

-## 🚀 Next Steps After Milestone 1
+## 🚀 Next Steps After Milestone 2

-After completing Milestone 1, the team will move on to Milestone 2, focusing on:
+After completing Milestone 2, the team will move on to Milestone 3, focusing on:

-1. Basic narrative interface
+1. Advanced board visualization and interaction
-2. Story progression endpoints
+2. Suspect and clue management
-3. StoryAgent implementation
+3. AI agent integration and testing
-4. Integration tests
+4. End-to-end testing

-For Milestone 2, we'll create a new balanced task distribution that continues to leverage everyone's full-stack capabilities.
+For Milestone 3, we'll create a new balanced task distribution that continues to leverage everyone's full-stack capabilities.

 ## 📈 Progress Tracking